alanazinkin/SpotiSearch/README.md

 - To run album search model,
 - To upload your personal music for retrieval, export your Spotify data using Exportify
 - To run song search model, create .env file with GEMINI_API_KEY=’your_api_key’
+- Run the command 'streamlit run app.py' in the terminal to launch song search app

 **Video Links:**